Infinitely many pairs of free boundary minimal surfaces with the same topology and symmetry group: Parametrization of the Karcher--Scherk towers

 \begin{proof} Lemma \ref{lem:vertical_height} and Lemma \ref{lem:gaussmap} imply that the image of $F\colon\Omega_\phi\to\R^3$ is contained in $\{\abs{z}\leq\pi/2\}$ and meets the horizontal planes $\{z=\pi/2\}$ and $\{z=-\pi/2\}$ orthogonally along the boundary pieces of $\Omega_\phi$.
 In particular, these are planes of symmetry: we may reflect the image of $F\colon\Omega_\phi\to\R^3$ across the plane $\{z=\pi/2\}$ and translate the resulting surface periodically by $2\pi$ in the vertical direction to obtain a complete, embedded, singly periodic minimal surface henceforth denoted $\Gamma_{\phi}$.

 The parametrization \eqref{eqn:original_parametrisation}--\eqref{eqn:rescaled_parametrization} is manifestly well-defined on the domain of $G$ with branch cuts for each $\Arg(\cdot)$ appearing in the expression for $Z(w)$.
 The branch cuts can then be removed at the cost of taking the quotient, i.\,e. this can be done modulo $2\pi$ in the third component.
 Hence, taking the quotient with respect to vertical translations $\trans^{\axis{z}}_{2\pi}$ in the target, $G$ is well-defined.
-Furthermore, since the first two coordinates of $G(1/\overline{w})$ coincide with the corresponding ones of $G(w)$, while the third one differs by addition of $\pi$ (modulo $2\pi$, for we are working in the quotient) we conclude from Lemma \ref{lem:graphicality} (and Lemma \ref{lem:vertical_height}) that $G$ is actually a (conformal) diffeomorphism onto its image.
-In particular, $\widetilde{\Gamma}_{\phi}$ has genus $0$ because it is parametrized over the punctured Riemann sphere.